 8. Video Will Be Used to Dispense Information

 In 2015, the way to play to the healthcare market is through the “play” button.
 Since branded healthcare content can be long and time-consuming to read, many brands will make their messages short and sweet by putting them into online videos.
 The popularity of online videos has been rising right along with mobile usage.
 In fact, the explosion of such mobile usage has resulted in 60% of U.S. digital media time now being spent on smartphones and tablets, according to comScore data.
 To make digital content more mobile friendly, many advertisers have been condensing their messages into easily viewable videos that consumers can watch on the go.
 And many more marketers will surely follow their lead as mobile remains the dominant digital platform in the coming years.

 Healthcare may be in flux, but that doesn’t mean that brands and providers can’t be in sync with the leading trends for 2015.
 With these insights as a guide, healthcare brands and practices can develop well-focused marketing strategies to improve the health of their businesses in the coming year and beyond.

 MDG Advertising, a full-service advertising agency with offices in Boca Raton and New York City, is one of Florida’s top healthcare marketing companies and branding firms, whose healthcare clients include Dental Care Alliance, MDVIP, Max Planck Florida Institute, HCA East Florida, Primary Pharmaceuticals, and MD Now.
 MDG’s core capabilities include branding, logo design, print advertising, digital marketing, mobile marketing, email marketing, media planning and buying, radio and TV advertising, outdoor, newspaper, video marketing, infographic development, Web design and development, content marketing, social media marketing, and SEO.
-To learn more about the latest trends in healthcare marketing, contact MDG Advertising today at 561-338-7797.
+To learn more about the latest trends in healthcare marketing, contact MDG Advertising.